-Another feature of our strategic plan is the continuous education and skills development of our staff who are required as part of their duties to manage complex legal, financial, personal and health care decisions on behalf of PGT clients.
-To support that work, we continue to develop our ongoing training program to capture a broad range of subjects and skills including ethical decision making, protection of privacy, avoidance of conflicts of interest, trauma informed practice, as well as a variety of legal and financial matters.
-A focus of our education program this year was learning about the impact of the residential school experience on Indigenous peoples and Indigenous cultural safety and awareness.
-The continuing education and training of staff is essential to effective client service.
-We are proud that this year, 94% of PGT staff each completed a minimum of 10 hours of client service related training.
+The continuous education and skills development of our staff is also a key focus of our annual plan to provide effective client service.
+PGT staff are required as part of their duties to manage often complex legal, financial, personal and health care matters on behalf of our clients.
+To support that work, we provide ongoing training on a broad range of subjects and skills including ethical decision making, protection of privacy, avoidance of conflicts of interest as well as a variety of legal and financial matters.
+In recent years, PGT staff have engaged in learning about the history of Indigenous Peoples in Canada including the destructive impact of the residential school system and other facets of colonization on generations of Indigenous families and their communities.